darktable-org/dtdocs/content/module-reference/processing-modules/tone-curve.md

 : Note that the interface works in Lab color space in all cases.
 This means that the middle-gray coordinate is always 50% in the graph, no matter what color space is used.
 The same applies to the inset histogram displayed in the background of the curve.
 The controls are converted to the relevant color space before the corrections are applied – in RGB and XYZ, the middle-gray is therefore remapped from 50% to 18%.

 L-channel curve
 : The tone curve in L-channel works on Lightness.
 To provide a better overview, a lightness histogram is displayed in the module.
-When working in “Lab, linked channels”, “RGB, linked channels” or “XYZ, linked channels”, the L-channel curve is the only one available.
+When working in one of the "linked channels" modes, the L-channel curve is the only one available.

-: The horizontal line represents the input image pixels' lightness.
+: The horizontal line represents the lightness of the input image pixels.
 The vertical line represents the lightness of the output image pixels.
-A straight line does not change anything.
-A point above the default diagonal increases the lightness, whereas a point under decreases it.
-Shifting the center of the curve upwards will lighten the image, shifting it downwards will darken the image.
+The default straight diagonal line does not change anything.
+A curve above the default diagonal increases the lightness, whereas a curve below decreases it.
 An S-like curve will enhance the contrast of the image.
+You can move the end-points of the default diagonal to change the black point and white point and hence alter the overall contrast -- this has the same effect as changing the black and white points in the [_levels_](./levels.md) module.

 a/b-channel curves
 : The curves in the a and b channels work on color values and are available only in the “Lab, separated channels” mode.
 The horizontal line represents the color channel value of the input image pixels.
 The vertical line represents the color channel value of the output image pixels.
 Positive a-values correspond to more magenta colors; negative a-values correspond to more greenish colors.
 Positive b-values correspond to more yellowish colors; negative b-values correspond to more blueish colors.

-: A straight line does not change anything.
+: The default diagonal straight line does not change anything.
 Shifting the center of the curve will give the image a color tint: shifting the a-channel upwards gives a magenta tint; shifting the b-channel upwards gives a yellow tint; shifting the a-channel downwards gives a green tint; shifting the b-channel downwards gives a blue tint.

 : Increasing/decreasing the steepness of a curve, without shifting its center, will increase/decrease the color saturation of the respective channel.
 With properly defined curves you can exert fine control on color saturation, depending on the input pixel's colors.